What Cha' Gonna Do for Me: Reissues

 What Cha' Gonna Do For Me has only been re-issued on CD in both Europe and Japan.
 The album has yet to see a CD release in the United States, but did become domestically available digitally shortly after Khan won multiple Grammys for her 2007 album Funk This.

 In 2016, Big Break Records re-issued the album as an expanded edition with special liner notes, rare photos, and containing three bonus tracks: "Only Once", "Lover's Touch" and "I Know You, I Live You (Remix)".
 Though the remix of "I Know You, I Live You" was previously released on Life Is a Dance: The Remix Project, the other two were only available on 7" singles until the Big Break reissue.
 "Lover's Touch" was the B-Side of "What Cha' Gonna Do For Me" in the US, and "Only Once" was the B-Side of "We Can Work It Out."

+Commercial performance

+What Cha' Gonna Do for Me debuted at number 80 on the US Billboard 200 during the week of May 9, 1981.
+The album would eventually peak at number 17 on the week of June 20, 1981.
+The album also peaked at number 3 on Billboard's Top R&B/Hip-Hop Albums chart during the week of June 13, 1981.
+On July 1, 1981, What Cha' Gonna Do for Me was certified Gold by the Recording Industry Association of America (RIAA).